accellera-official/cci/msvc10/cci/README.txt

      - File -> Open -> Project/Solution
         - From your CCI home -> msvcXX -> cci -> cci.sln
           (with `msvcXX' matching your MSVC version as of Step 0)
-     - Under the `cci.sln' solution, you can see three MSVC projects:
+     - Under the `cci.sln' solution, you can see two MSVC projects:
        - cciapi
        - ccibrokerimpl
-       - cciparamimpl

   2. Update property sheet